USS Jonas Ingram: History

 The destroyer returned to Mayport in the fall to become a recovery ship for Walter Schirra and Thomas Stafford's Gemini 6 spacecraft in December.
 After operations in the Atlantic and Caribbean early in 1966 Jonas Ingram returned to the Mediterranean for service with the 6th Fleet.
 In September 1966 she accompanied Stribling (DD-867) to Port Said, the first U.S. warships to visit Egypt in almost 15 years.

 Jonas Ingram returned home 20 October where she prepared for Exercise "Lantflex 66-2."
 The fleet exercise took the destroyer to the Caribbean late in November and lasted through mid-December.
 Jonas Ingram operated out of Mayport until sailing for the Mediterranean 17 July 1967.
 She reach Gibraltar 29 July and steamed with the 6th Fleet into the fall.

 The Jonas Ingram was decommissioned and modernized during an overhaul at the Philadelphia Naval Shipyard.
 One of the three five inch gunmounts was removed and an ASROC (anti-submarine rocket weapons system) was installed.
 The propulsion system was also upgraded to run on JP5 (jet fuel) rather than "bunker C".
 The ship was recommissioned in Philadelphia in 1970 before returning to homeport in Mayport, Florida.

 On 25 June 1973 USS Jonas Ingram received an SOS from the Indian vessel merchantman and freighter Saudi, which had capsized in heavy seas off the coast of Somalia.
 Steaming through the night Jonas Ingram, at dawn, came upon the survivors of the Saudi clinging to debris.
 Jonas Ingram rescued the 58 surviving passengers and crew, and nine bodies were recovered, with 31 missing.
 The survivors and bodies were put to shore at Djibouti.
-The crew of the Jonas Ingram received a Meritous Unit Citation.
+The crew of the Jonas Ingram received a Meritorious Unit Commendation.

 On 4 October 1976 USS Jonas Ingram rescued seven survivors of a Finnish motor craft that sank in the Baltic Sea.
 The survivors were put ashore at Karlskrona, Sweden.